Jakub-Muszynski/Python-practice-/README.md

-this repository is dedicated into practising Python
+this repository is dedicated to practising Python skills